 Install the universal forwarder on FreeBSD

-Important: Splunk does not offer an installation package for Splunk Enterprise version 6.3.0 or later on FreeBSD.
-It does, however, offer a universal forwarder installation package for FreeBSD versions 8, 9, and 10.
-These instructions detail how to install the universal forwarder on those versions of FreeBSD.
+Important: Splunk does not offer an installation package for Splunk Enterprise on FreeBSD.
+There is a universal forwarder installation package for FreeBSD versions 9 and 10.

 FreeBSD best practices maintain a small root filesystem.
 You might want to create a symbolic link to another filesystem and install Splunk there, rather than attempting to install in

-2. Install the universal forwarder on FreeBSD using the intel installer:
+- Install the universal forwarder on FreeBSD using the Intel installer:

 To install Splunk Enterprise in a different directory: